tharple/docker.github.io/docker-for-windows/install.md

     [**Docker Hub**](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
     It typically downloads to your `Downloads` folder, or you can run it from the recent downloads bar at the bottom of your web browser.

+    Dependening on your Windows environment you may need to run the installer by right clicking on the Installer file and selecting **Run as Administrator**.

 2. When prompted, ensure the **Enable Hyper-V Windows Features** or the **Install required Windows components for WSL 2** option is selected on the Configuration page.